Example Scenario

 The Challenge

-A shared kitchen operator in Austin was running a single Asian fusion ghost kitchen brand, doing $6,000/month in delivery orders through DoorDash and UberEats.
-After paying 23% in platform commissions ($1,380/month), food costs (~$1,500/month), and their share of kitchen rent ($1,000/month), they were netting $2,120/month from one kitchen — barely covering their time.
+In this hypothetical scenario, a shared kitchen operator runs a single Asian fusion ghost kitchen brand doing $6,000/month in delivery orders through DoorDash and UberEats.
+After modeled platform commissions, food costs, and kitchen rent, the scenario leaves $2,120/month before other business costs.

 They had a commercially zoned kitchen with morning and late-night idle time.
 The kitchen could easily handle more volume without adding equipment or staff.
 The question was: how to use it?